chromonym/exspectriments/README.md

 - A method of getting certain hostile drops without having to deal with mobs
 - Invisible Armor (for use with any cosmetic armor mod)
 - A new potion effect
+- A printer (for more control over the color of dyeable items)
 - Liquid Gems
   - A process to decraft vanilla-style gem blocks that involves liquid gems